Search | Directories | Reference Tools

 What does it cost if processed by the UW?

-Service is free to the applicant.
-At this time we are only processing individuals who have a direct connection with the UW (student or employee dependents, NRA lecturers, consultants, etc)
+Service is free to the department and applicant.
+At this time we are only processing individuals who have a direct connection with the UW (students or employee dependents, NRA lecturers, consultants, etc)

 How long does it take to process and obtain an ITIN?